 How Often Does Reassessment Occur?

-Reassessment is required every five years by South Carolina state statutes.
-The implementation of the last reassessment in Charleston County was delayed by one year until 2011, which the law allows.
-This reassessment is being implemented on time in 2015.
-The notices informing owners of the changes in value were mailed on September 24, 2015.
+Reassessment is required every five years by South Carolina statutes.
+The last reassessment in Charleston County was implemented in 2015.
+This reassessment is being implemented on schedule in 2020.
+The notices informing owners of the changes in value were mailed on September 11, 2020.

 Who Values My Property?

 The Charleston County Assessor's Office staff includes 29 licensed and certified appraisers who have years of experience in valuing real estate.
 Many have extensive private sector appraisal experience.
 Those appraisers are required to go through the same education, testing and licensing as appraisers in private practice.